andrey-zherikov/argparse/README.md

 Optional arguments:
   --unused UNUSED
   --number NUMBER
-  --boolean [BOOLEAN]
+  --boolean
-  --apple APPLE
+  --apple APPLE, --appl APPLE
   -b BANANA, --banana BANANA, --ban BANANA
   -h, --help         Show this help message and exit
 ```

 ## Calling the parser

 `argparse` provides `CLI` template to call the parser covering different use cases.
 It has the following signatures:
-- `template CLI(Config config, COMMAND)` - this is main template that provides multiple API (see below) for all
+- `template CLI(Config config, COMMAND)`—this is main template that provides multiple API (see below) for all
   supported use cases.
-- `template CLI(Config config, COMMANDS...)` - convenience wrapper of the previous template that provides `main`
+- `template CLI(Config config, COMMANDS...)`—convenience wrapper of the previous template that provides `main`
   template mixin only for the simplest use case with subcommands.
 See corresponding [section](#commands) for details
   about subcommands.
-- `alias CLI(COMMANDS...) = CLI!(Config.init, COMMANDS)` - alias provided for convenience that allows using default
+- `alias CLI(COMMANDS...) = CLI!(Config.init, COMMANDS)`—alias provided for convenience that allows using default
-  `Config`, i.e. `config = Config.init`.
+  `Config`, i.e., `config = Config.init`.

 ### Wrapper for main function

 The recommended and most convenient way to use `argparse` is through `CLI!(...).main(alias newMain)` mixin template.
-It declares the standard `main` function that parses command line arguments and calls provided `newMain` function with
+It declares the standard `main` function that parses command-line arguments and calls provided `newMain` function with
 an object that contains parsed arguments.

 `newMain` function must satisfy these requirements: